310mc/https-310mc.github.io-tl/source/_posts/abyss/first_half.md

 {% endbubble %}

 {% bubble Souma kidangry %}
-<th>(...What are those two doing?
+<th>(…What are those two doing?
 They managed to run away earlier, but I am going to get an explanation from them this time!)</th>

 <th>(They are sneaking about in the corners of this mansion… Are they thieves?
 Then I shall punish them for their misconduct!
 It will act as revenge for the uncouth behavior earlier, as well!)</th>
 {% endbubble %}